-Club/ Activity Entrance Time Details Early Morning Care Pupil From 7.30am Parents sign in child in entrance and (Activate) hand over to staff Rise and Shine Pupil Parents must supervise children until Wake up Shake up 8.20am - 8.35am 8.20am.
-Register available.
-Parents Work Out Main Main 8.20am - 8.35am must add their child's name to the register if it is absent from the list.
-Study Club (Year 5) Main 8.00am Teacher in charge registers pupils Music lessons Main as arranged Peripatetic teacher has register
+Club/ Activity Entrance Time Details Early Morning Care (Activate) Pupil From 7.30am Parents sign in child in entrance and hand over to staff Rise and Shine Pupil 8.20am - 8.40am Parents must supervise children until Wake up Shake up 0.20am - 0.40am 8.20am.
+Register is taken.
+The Work Out Main 8.20am - 8.35am teacher in charge must add the child's name to the register if it is absent from the list.
+Study Club (Year 5) Main 8.00am Teachers in charge registers pupils Music lessons Main as arranged Peripatetic teacher has register